Updated: Apr 9

 Next, you must figure out where commercial features are in use.
 Since these features come installed in Oracle JDK, anyone in this environment is a potential user of the commercial features and must be counted.
 (JDK is Oracle’s Java Development Kit, one of two ways users often download Java.
 The other is with JRE – Java Runtime Environment.)

-In addition, Oracle counts licenses in a different way from other software publishers (check out our re-cap about Oracle Software Audits).
+In addition, Oracle counts licenses in a different way from other software publishers (check out our re-cap about best practices in an Oracle Java audit).
 The company issued a Partitioning Policy that regulates usage which states that certain technologies are not approved to run its software, including a virtual environment, without taking an aggressive approach to licensing.
 For example, if you have Oracle software running in a VMWare environment, the company will count each of the underlying processors supporting the virtual environment and require licenses.

 To avoid some of these costly licensing requirements, many users are looking for viable alternatives to Java, such as Open JDK, which allows Java to be used for free under different vendors.
 They are examining whether the application is mission critical, and requires the updates directly from Java, or could an Opensource alternative get the job done?

 We recommend all Java customers to conduct a self-audit to assess compliance and risk before the supplier conducts an audit.
 This means determining what your Java deployments are, aligning this information with what you’re entitled to, figuring out where you may be exposed, and if you can optimize, reduce or or eliminate license requirements.
 You can do this internally with your own people, or you can bring in a third party such as ClearEdge to save time and resources.

 To learn more about the new challenges associated with Java usage and licensing click here to listen to our Oracle Java audit webinar on the subject, or contact a member of the ClearEdge Compliance Practice.